Chairperson Mencap Trust Company Ltd

 Discretionary trust law is powerful and Mencap is unique in having an independent trust company that can provide this to families.

 In July 2017, Alan Jenkins stood down as chairman after 8 years of exceptional support.
-Alan’s leadership has guided the Trust Company’s steady growth, and ensured that each beneficiary is at the heart of everything we do.
+Alan’s leadership guided the Trust Company’s steady growth, and ensured that each beneficiary was at the heart of everything we do.
+Read Alan's story from when he retired as chair.

 The board’s aim